yonasBSD/ddoc/website/src/dev.md

 # Discuss ddoc in a chat room

-The best place to chat about ddoc, to talk about features or bugs, to get help, is the Miaou chat:
+The best place to chat about ddoc, to talk about features or bugs, or to get help, is the Miaou chat:

 <a href="https://miaou.dystroy.org/4863?ddoc"><img class=inline src="https://miaou.dystroy.org/static/shields/room-en.svg?v=1" alt="Chat on Miaou" /></a> **ddoc** room